 The percentage that is presently safeguarded as Marine Protected Areas in Europe is not effectively managed.
 This means that while areas are designated as protected, this protection is neither well enforced nor effectively monitored.
-Marine protection must be well implemented to ensure their success in preserving ocean health and resilience.
+Marine protection must be well implemented to ensure its success in preserving ocean health and resilience.

-European seas that are thriving and full of life are those guided by ecosystem-based MSPs and that contribute to a sustainable Blue Economy in which critical marine habitats are properly protected through MPA networks.
+European seas that are thriving and full of life are those guided by ecosystem-based MSPs and that contribute to a sustainable blue economy in which critical marine habitats are properly protected through MPA networks.
 Action is required from the EU institutions to deliver across the spectrum, from national MSPs that are ecosystem-based, down to co-management of local MPAs.